ch-stark/blog1506/acm/README2.md

 ## Conclusion

-In this blog we have shown how tools from the RHACM toolbox can be used together to build non-trivial hybrid cloud architectures with higher levels of availability, scaleability, and which is underpinned by an extensible multi-tenant operating model that forms the basis of a cluster landing zone.
+In this blog we have shown how tools from the RHACM toolbox can be used together to build non-trivial hybrid cloud architectures with higher levels of availability and scaleability.
+The architecture is underpinned by an extensible multi-tenant operating model that forms the basis of a cluster landing zone allowing multiple teams to securely access, operatate and deploy.